chuynh18/tictactoe/README.md

     * From a number to coordinates:  `Row = Math.floor(cellId / 3)` and `Column = cellId % 3`
     * This logic can be generalized by replacing 3 with the dimension of the game board.
 1. Make it so that clicking cells updates the game state
-1. Write logic for checking for win or draw
+1. Write logic for checking for win or draw.
+At this point, the game is playable by two players.
-1. Script game "AI" and integrate it into the existing game code
+1. Script game "AI" and integrate it into the existing game code.
+At this point, the game is functionally complete.
 1. Modify AI script to make it more interesting
     * Make it so whenever the AI sees more than one equivalently scored move, it will choose among the moves randomly
     * Make it so if the AI gets to move first, it does not always play the center spot